waynegraham/registry.clir.org/_projects/2012-access-to-the-new-school-archives-intellectual-cont.md

 ---
 layout: project
-title: "Access to The New School Archives: Intellectual Control and Collection-Level Description"
+title: Access to The New School Archives: Intellectual Control and Collection-Level Description
 ---